Hand Shakers: Anime

 The project was announced in March 2016, but the project site was relaunched in July 2016.
 Kadokawa and GOON TRAX produced the music for the anime.
 The opening theme song, titled "One Hand Message", is performed by OxT, while the ending theme, titled "Yume Miru Ame", is performed by Akino Arai.
 The anime was celebrating the 30th anniversary of the Animate chain of anime character goods stores.
 The anime ran for 12 episodes.
 An unaired episode was released on July 26, 2017, titled Hand Shakers EX.
 Crunchyroll has licensed the series in North America.
 Muse Communication licensed the series in Southeast Asia and South Asia, and aired it on Animax Asia and later on its own Muse Asia YouTube channel.

+Reception

+The anime was widely panned by critics and audiences, who found its visual aesthetic unappealing and overstimulating.
+Reviewing the first two episodes, James Becket of Anime News Network described the series as “mystifying, maddening, and bizarre.”, noting is motion sickness-inducing art direction and bland, uninspired writing.